top of page

 When the results came back, they confirmed what I already suspected - a prolapsed disc.
 But after requesting a copy of the report I could see that there was more going on.
 The MRI also revealed early degenerative disc disease.
 Surprisingly at that appointment, the same doctor who had brushed me off earlier apologised after speaking to a friend who had gone through a similar experience.
 She admitted that her friend described the pain as worse than childbirth...

-Understanding living degenerative disc disease
+What degenerative disc disease actually is

 Despite its name, degenerative disc disease isn’t actually a disease.
 It’s a normal part of aging where spinal discs lose water content, flatten, and become less flexible.
 This process can contribute to people losing height as they age.
 However, developing it early meant chronic discomfort became my new normal.